A model of thermophoresis of colloidal proteins in water using non-Fickian diffusion currents: INTRODUCTION

 Significant early work on the theory of thermodiffusion was undertaken by Sydney Chapman \cite{10.1098/rsta.1912.0012} using kinetic theory.
 In 1928, Chapman published a work in which he generalised Einstein's theory of diffusion for particles in a non-uniform field \cite{chapman1928brownian}.
 Chapman had generalised Einstein's theory of diffusion, with particular emphasis on its suitability for thermodiffusion problems.
 In this paper, based on kinetic theory, Chapman clearly showed the presence of a non-Fickian diffusion current density proportional to the gradient of the diffusivity.
 In 1941, Kiyosi It\^o developed the formalism of stochastic calculus for inhomogeneous stochastic processes \cite{ito1944109, ito1951stochastic}, which generalises the theory of Brownian motion as given by Einstein, Smoluchowski, and Langevin to inhomogeneous diffusion \cite{bhattacharyay2025brownian}.
 It\^o's formal method of stochastic calculus, well-known as It\^o calculus, results in the same non-Fickian diffusion current that was shown by Chapman about twelve years in advance.

 The Fick's law of diffusion in a homogeneous medium gives the Fickian diffusion current density (e.g., in one dimension along the $x$-direction), written as $j_F = - D (dC(x)/dx)$ where the diffusion constant is $D$.
 Diffusivity is a constant that indicates the space in which diffusion takes place is uniform.
 The non-Fickian diffusion current density $j_{NF}$ will arise in an inhomogeneous medium where the diffusivity $D(x)$ is a function of space.
 This current will arise as an additive part of the total diffusion current density $j = -dD(x)C(x)/dx$, where $j_{NF}=-C(x)(dD(x)/dx)$.
 At the origin of both the parts of the diffusion current $j_F$ and $j_{NF}$, the assumption of the local homogeneity and isotropy of space, which is a fundamental requirement of Einstein's theory of Brownian motion, remains intact \cite{bhattacharyay2025brownian}.
 This is why these are diffusion currents, unlike drift currents that break the local isotropy of space.
-From various perspectives, many groups have studied enhanced diffusion in active and other systems like enzymes and also in equilibrium Brownian systems, where this Chapman-It\^o non-Fickian diffusion current has been taken into account ~\cite{eberhard2025force, jee2018catalytic, jee2018enzyme,weistuch2017spatiotemporal, agudo2018phoresis, bhattacharyay2025brownian, sharma2020conversion,sharma2023spontaneous, sharma2025entropic}.
+From various perspectives, many groups have studied enhanced diffusion in active and other systems like enzymes and also in equilibrium Brownian systems, where this Chapman-It\^o non-Fickian diffusion current has been taken into account~\cite{eberhard2025force, jee2018catalytic, jee2018enzyme,weistuch2017spatiotemporal, agudo2018phoresis, bhattacharyay2025brownian, sharma2020conversion,sharma2023spontaneous, sharma2025entropic, sharma2026transport, bhattacharyay2019equilibrium, maniar2021random, bhattacharyay2020generalization}.
 Works by Di Pu et al. have considered the Chapman-It\^o non-Fickian contribution in the field of thermophoresis ~\cite{pu2023colloid, pu2024mode, pu2024colloid, maier2020thermophoresis}.
 Seuwin et al. \cite{seuwin2024theory} have tried to explain the sign change in protein thermophoresis from a hydrogen-bonding perspective, to cite a few.
+Recent experimental studies have confirmed the presence of Non-Fickian diffusion within assemblies of proteins \cite{minarro2026non}.